 In the eastern city of Ajdabiya, five polling centers opened but four others on the outskirts did not.

-And protesters earlier last week attacked a warehouse and torched ballots and other election materials.
+And protesters earlier this week attacked a warehouse and torched ballots and other election materials.

 This was one of several anti-election incidents staged by Libyans in the east who see an unequal distribution of seats in the national assembly.
 The 200 seats are allocated by population, reserving 100 for the western Tripolitania, 60 for Cyrenaica in the east, and 40 for the south.

 The mistrust stems from the many years of Gadhafi's rule, under which the eastern region felt largely neglected and marginalized.
 Benghazi emerged as the cradle of the Libyan uprising but many of its residents now feel their revolution has been usurped by the National Transitional Council based in Tripoli.